PreTreat Mild Acid Cleaner for Tiles and Concrete

 24 months in unopened container.
 Do not allow to freeze.

-1 Gallon of PreTreat will cover approximately 800 to – 1,000 sq. ft. depending upon porosity of surface.
+1 Gallon of PreTreat will cover approximately 800 sq. ft. per gal depending upon the porosity of the surface.

 PreTreat contains a blend of mild acids.
 Use rubber gloves and safety goggles.
 When using a pressure sprayer for application, avoid breathing the mist or getting the spray on yourself.